Gary Setchell: Career

+Kings Lynn Town (2010-2017)

 In July 2015 Setchell was appointed full-time General Manager of King's Lynn Town to help build links between the club and local community.

 In October 2015 he reached his 300th game as manager of King's Lynn Town.

 Setchell was sacked as King's Lynn Town manager on 21 February 2017, having been in charge of the club for a total of 384 matches.
 During almost seven years as manager he had overseen two promotions, as well as taking King's Lynn to the FA Vase Semi Finals in 2010–11 and the last 16 of the FA Trophy in 2012–13.

+Wisbech Town (2017-2019)

-In September 2017, Setchell was name the new manager of Wisbech Town, returning to the club after seven years.
+In September 2017, Setchell was named the new manager of Wisbech Town, returning to the club after seven years.
 He resigned from the role in May 2019.

+Bedford Town (2020-2022)

 On 25 September 2020, Setchell was appointed manager of Bedford Town.
 However, following a 4–3 home loss to Bromsgrove Sporting in November 2022, Setchell was relieved of his duties having won just one game from the previous seven.

-On 7 January 2023, Setchell was appointed as new manager of Corby Town.